marina-ferreira/javascript30/README.md

 Solutions to the [30 Day Vanilla JS Coding Challenge](https://javascript30.com/)

-30 exercises build without the use of frameworks, compilers, libraries or boilerplate.
+30 exercises built without the use of frameworks, compilers, libraries or boilerplate.

 Visit project at:
 https://inblackandwhite.github.io/javascript30